practicalli/clojure/alternative-tools/clojure-tools/hotload-libraries.md

 `add-libs` will "hotload" one or more libraries into a running REPL so that any namespace from those libraries can be required as if the dependency had been added to the project configuration before the REPL started.

+[practicalli/clojure-webapp-hotload-libraries](https://github.com/practicalli/clojure-webapp-hotload-libraries) is an example project that uses REPL driven development and hot loading of libraries to build a very simple web server using http-kit and hiccup.

 > #### WARNING::WARNING: Not officially supported approach
 > The `add-libs` function is not officially part the Clojure CLI tools.
 The code design may change so this approach should be used with caution and not relied upon in your workflow.